jaredszajkowski/jaredszajkowski.github.io/content/post/yt-dlp-with-zoom/index.md

 Modify the permissions of the bash script to allow execution:

-    $ chmod +x yt-dlp.sh
+    $ chmod +x yt-dlp-zoom.sh

 ## Execute the script

-Execute the bash script with ./yt-dlp.sh, copy and paste the link to the video that you would like to save, and it should download the video and the subtitles.
+Execute the bash script with ./yt-dlp-zoom.sh, copy and paste the link to the video that you would like to save, and it should download the video and the subtitles.

 ## References